 Right afterwards, I accompanied an excursion of the University to the Ticino area in southern Switzerland.
 We visited a valley with still quite pristine landscape.
 We came just right for the flowering of Alpine Roses.
 Here you see three photos of the amazing colourful meadows:

-The different flowers in combination with many different insects have been a real highlight!
+The different flowers in combination with many different insects and birds have been a real highlight!

 I stopped to show some photos at the westcoast of Irleand.
 So here a last from that site:

 I drove further, visiting some forests to record Crossbills, heading to Northern Ireland

 I stopped at the “Giants Causeway”, a well known tourist attraction.
 People from all over the world walked along the coast to see the black edged pillars of basalt:

 Not far from this site, there is a beautiful coastline, many isles lying next to each other, some are just a small rock, some bigger

 As there are still just few forests in Ireland and Northern Ireland, it was time to leave, heading to Scotland where much work was waiting for me.
 But before I went on the ferry boat, I stopped a last time for a very special bird: the Roseate Tern (Sterna dougallii).